Children's Hospital is part of the UPMC family.

 Dr. Vockley graduated from the University of Pennsylvania School of Medicine in Philadelphia in 1984 with both a medical degree and a doctorate in genetics.
 He completed a residency in pediatrics at the Denver Children's Hospital in 1987 and a fellowship in pediatrics and human genetics at Yale University School of Medicine in 1991.
 He then joined the faculty of the Mayo Clinic School of Medicine, where he established an Inborn Errors of Metabolism Clinic.
 He is board-certified in pediatrics, clinical genetics, and biochemical/molecular genetics.

-In 2004 Dr. Vockley came to Children's Hospital of Pittsburgh to head the Division of Medical Genetics.
+In 2004 Dr. Vockley came to Children's Hospital of Pittsburgh to head the Division of Genetic and Genomic Medicine.
 He is also a professor of pediatrics at the University of Pittsburgh School of Medicine and a professor of human genetics at the Pitt Graduate School of Public Health.
 He directs an active research program on inherited disorders of energy and protein metabolism, focused on both understanding the genetic causes of these disorders and developing new treatments for them.
 His research has earned National Institutes of Health (NIH) support continuously since the early 1990s.
 He currently holds three NIH research grants.

 The diseases Dr. Vockley treats are all related to defective enzymes, special proteins in the body that carry out chemical reactions.
 “Our bodies carry out thousands of chemical reactions every second,” he explains.
 “If there’s a mistake in a gene that carries the instructions for a specific protein, that leads to an enzyme that doesn’t work properly, which creates chemical imbalances.”